-If you are wondering if there are any peculiar facts about cockroach you should know, that will be their ability to playing dead.
+If you are wondering if there are any particular facts about cockroaches you should know, that will be their ability to play dead.

 After they’ve ensured that the close is clear, you’ll see them scuttling away to hide.
 Plus, here’s a ghoulish fact: roaches can live for a week without a head!